 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-: Click here if you choose this question.
+Roger Lopez-Bellido: Probing larvae with custom Von Frey filaments will take practice.
+A user should be able to generate a reproducible dose-response curve with control larvae before moving to other experiments.
+Click here if you choose this question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera